jlifferth/Research_Analyst_Playground/README.md

 # Research_Analyst_Playground
-Brainstorm space for work done as research analyst in the Lopez Lab at Vanderbilt University
+Brainstorm space for work done as research analyst in the Quaranta and Lopez Labs at Vanderbilt University